sfu-db/APIConnectors/README.md

 A curated list of example code to collect data from Web APIs using DataPrep.Connector.

 ## How to Contribute?
-You can contribute to this project in two way.
-Please see the [contributing guide](CONTRIBUTING.md).
+You can contribute to this project in two ways.
+Please check the [contributing guide](CONTRIBUTING.md).
 1. Add your example code on this page
 2. Add a new configuration file to this repo